English ship Pearl (1651): Construction

+Service

 She was originally armed with 22 guns, comprising 18 demi-culverins on the single gundeck and 4 sakers on the quarterdeck, but by 1653 she had 26 guns (seemingly 4 more sakers added).
-After commissioning she took part in the Battle of the Kentish Knock on 28 September 1652, in the Battle of Portland in 18 February 1653 and the Battle of the Gabbard in June1653; later she was in Blake's fleet in the Mediterranean, including the Battle of Porto Farino off Tunis on 4 April 1655.
+After commissioning she took part in the Battle of the Kentish Knock on 28 September 1652, in the Battle of Portland in 18 February 1653 and the Battle of the Gabbard in June 1653; later she was in Blake's fleet in the Mediterranean, including the Battle of Porto Farino off Tunis on 4 April 1655.

 After the Stuart Restoration in 1660 she was taken into the new English Royal Navy, becoming HMS Pearl.
 By 1665 she still was nominally a 26-gun fifth rate but she actually carried only sixteen demi-culverins, six sakers and two minions.
 Under the 1677 Establishment as a 30-gun vessel she carried eighteen demi-culverins, eight sakers and four minions.
 She was a 28-gun vessel under the 1685 Establishment with twelve demi-culverins, ten 6-pounders, four saker cutts and two 3-pounders.

 The Pearl took part in the Battle of Texel on 11 August 1673.
 In August 1688 she was re-classified as a fireship, but was reconverted to a fifth rate in 1689.
 She was sunk as a foundation (breakwater) at Sheerness Dockyard on 6 August 1697.